jshilkova/qa_guru_8_python_hw_19_REST_API/README.md

-Projects tests the API provided by reqres.in
+Projects tests the API provided by reqres.in and uses API to add products to cart on the demowebshop.tricentis.com